facepalmdriven/pyapid/README.md

 TODO: Figure out why mock is creating files in the project directory when running pytest.

 TODO: Improve Dockerfile

+TODO: Expand the [Ship it!](#shipt-it) section.

+TODO: Add a "Monitor it!" or similarly named section that covers operations at least bit.

+TODO: Cover locking.

+TODO: Cover idempotence.

+TODO: Cover distributed consensus.

+TODO: Cover HA/DR and other important operational concepts.

+TODO: Cover ADRs.

+TODO: Fix the config cache bug.

 ## How to run stuff